 No, that’s for Twitch to pay tax on.

 When it comes to fees, if for example from a $5 subscription is made to your channel, Twitch typically takes 50%, so $2.50, and the other $2.50 would be your taxable income.

 However if you received a lower amount (for example $2.20), things can get a little more complex.
 It’s not clear if that 30 cents is a fee or tax at source.
 It’s also not clear if the payment is made from the US or from another jurisdiction in which Amazon operate.
 We’ve been asked if in this instance you could reclaim that 30 cents or not.
-We’ve reached out to Twitch as to what happens here and will update this article when we hear back, but the general rule is in most circumstances you do not get taxed twice on the same income.
+The general rule is in most circumstances you do not get taxed twice on the same income.